pcolby/nfc-quick-settings/README.md

-# Quick NFC Settings
+# NFC Quick Settings

-Quick NFC Setting is a really basic Android app with no GUI of it's own, that simply adds an NFC tile to the tiles available to the [Quick Settings panel].
+NFC Quick Settings is a really basic Android app with no GUI of it's own, that simply adds an NFC tile to the tiles available to the [Quick Settings panel].

 *Screenshots go here...*